Green Party (Ireland): 2024 onwards

 At the 2024 local elections, the party lost almost half of its council seats across the country, although it topped the poll in four local electoral areas in Dublin City.
 At the 2024 European Parliament elections, Ciarán Cuffe and Grace O'Sullivan both lost their seats, while in the Limerick mayoral election, the party's candidate, Brian Leddin, won 2.89% of the vote and was eliminated on the fifth count.

 On 18 June 2024, Eamon Ryan announced his resignation as party leader.
 Ryan also announced that he would not be seeking re-election as a TD for Dublin Bay South at the next general election.
 Later the same day Catherine Martin announced her resignation as deputy leader and would not be seeking the leadership role.
 On 19 June, Roderic O'Gorman and Senator Pippa Hackett both announced that they would be seeking nominations for the leadership position.
 On 8 July, O'Gorman was narrowly elected over Hackett with 51.89% of the vote.
 On 14 July, Senator Róisín Garvey narrowly defeated Neasa Hourigan with 51% of the vote to become deputy leader.

 At the 2024 general election the party retained one of their twelve seats, with party leader Roderic O'Gorman being elected.
 The party won 3% of the vote.
 In the 2025 Seanad election, former TD and Minister of State Malcolm Noonan was elected to the 27th Seanad topping the poll on the Agricultural Panel.

 In the 2025 Irish presidential election the party endorsed the campaign of Catherine Connolly, joining a broad left alliance in support of her candidacy which included Social Democrats, People Before Profit, Labour, Sinn Féin and several left-leaning independents.
 In October 2025, former TD Brian Leddin quit the party, citing his unhappiness at the decision to endorse Connolly.
 Also in October 2025, Róisín Garvey resigned her position as deputy leader of the party and quit the party.

+In January 2026, Hazel Chu was elected deputy leader of the party.